sk-vojik/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+An RDBMS is a relational database management system.
+We use this to store our data in tables via columns and rows.
+These databases are called relational because a relation is a mathematical idea that is equivalent to a table.
+SQL is an actual language, a querying language, that we can use to do searches and organize our data to show us how our data is working.

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+Tables need a primary key, because data points need something that is a unique identifier, that way we know exactly what each piece of data is, as to not get confused or mixed up with other data.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table?

+This would be a foreign key, it’s what we use to bridge two data tables together through a common thread.
+This is what we use in queries to join two tables together.

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+For a many to many relationship, we must create a third table between the two to connect them.
+This third table contains both of the other tables foreign keys, which we could then make the primary key by combining the two, ensuring each data point has a unique key.

 ## Project Set Up